Memphis Police Department: History

+On March 8, 2023, the United States Department of Justice (DOJ) announced that it would investigate the Memphis PD.
+In December 2024, the DOJ released a report concluding that the Memphis PD uses excessive force and discriminates against Black residents, finding that "Memphis police officers regularly violate the rights of the people they are sworn to serve."

 Organization

-The Memphis Police Department (MPD) provides police services to the people of the city of Memphis in a 304-square-mile area with 2,081 officers.
 There are nine precincts in the Memphis area.
 The chief of police is appointed by the mayor and ratified by the city council.

 The administrative services department provides services that enable the other programs to effectively respond to service calls.
 It provides security services; warrant, subpoena, and property processing; radio and telephone communications; inspection of police services; and management of information and human resources.
 Additional functions include the reporting and recording of crimes and incidents and personnel development.

 The investigative services department includes the domestic violence bureau, the homicide, the missing person's bureau, the sex crimes/juvenile abuse bureau, the general investigative bureau, the felony response bureau, and support units.

 Uniform patrol is divided into the geographic areas of Tillman Station (Central Precinct), North Main Station (Downtown Precinct), Appling Farms Station (Northeast Precinct), Crump Station (West Precinct), Mt.
 Moriah Station (East Precinct), Old Allen Station (North Precinct), Raines Station (South Precinct), Airways Station (Southeast Precinct), Ridgeway Station, and Union Station (Traffic Division).

 Staff representation by race is 52 percent African American/Black, 47 percent White, and one percent Hispanic.
 84 percent of staff are male, and 16 percent are female.

-Officers are issued the SIG Sauer P229R DAK .40 S&W as the sidearm of choice.
+The standard-issued sidearm for MPD officers is the SIG Sauer P229R DAK .40 S&W.